cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 it also has an `implementation` dependency to Compose 1.6 and calls its APIs directly within a Compose 1.6 environment.

 When `compose-compat-on16` detects that it's running within a Compose 1.7 environment, it delegates to the `compose-compat-on17` module.
-To call Compose 1.7 APIs (without resorting to Reflection), it must depend on Compose 1.7.
+To call Compose 1.7 APIs (without resorting to Reflection), `compose-compat-on17` must depend on Compose 1.7.
 This has to be a `compileOnly` dependency, ensuring that no transitive dependency to Compose 1.7 exists for the host app.

 Let's take a look at the code.